Arduwu/College_Notes/101/BIO101/2.The Chemical Basis of Life/Membrane Structure and Function.md

 Recognizes specific ligand and alters cell's fucntion is one way.
 For ex, Antiduretic hormone binds to rececptors in the kidneys and changes the water permeability of certain plasma membranes.

 #### 4. Enzyme
-Catalyzes reaciton isnide or outside cell.
+Catalyzes reaciton inside or outside cell.
 For Ex, lactase protruding from epithelial cells lining your small intestine splits the dissacharide lactose in the milk you drinki

 #### 5. Linker
 Anchors filaments inside and outside to the plasma membrane, providing structural stability.
 May also participate in movement of the cell or link two cells together.